 Dr. Nargess Eskandari-Grünberg

 Now, when I look, more than 20,000 prisoners are in Iran, in prison.
-In the same situation they are fighting for democracy Shima told for just normal life.
+In the same situation they are fighting for democracy.
+Shima said for just a normal life.
 They are fighting, to have freedom, for dancing, for kissing, to be unrestrained.
 They want to show their hair.
 And all of this is similar.
-I think the values – all of this rights, the human rights – it was not possible.
+I think the values – all of these rights, the human rights – it was not possible.
 I was in prison that time and now how terrible is this time.
 I’m all the time thinking about the people in that time.
 And I know that the situation never changed in more than 37 years.
-And I’m very happy to be here, to be the voice of those ones, to be the voice of the prisoners, to be the voice of the democracy.
+And I’m very happy to be here, to be the voice of those ones, to be the voice of the prisoners, to be the voice of democracy.
 I escaped from Iran to Germany with my daughter.
 She was two years old.
 We didn’t know anybody in Germany.
 We came on Christmas Eve to Germany, on a very, very cold night.
 And we didn’t know even where can we go or how.
-Nobody – you know Christmas Eve everybody is in a family.
+Nobody – you know, Christmas Eve everybody is with family.
 And for me, it was a very difficult situation because I lost my family in that time.
-To be with, you know, a small child in the country was really hard.
-Now when I’m looking back, it’s long time ago.
+To be with a small child in the country was really hard.
+Now when I’m looking back, it’s a long time ago.
 Now I am the Mayor of Frankfort.
 Now, again, and again, after so many years, I’m fighting for freedom, and fighting for democracy.
 I am fighting for human rights.
 And I’m very happy that we are fighting together on the united women.
 Human rights need to be united.
 I’m really very happy to be the voice of these women.